MaartenBaert/xormix/doc/design-criteria.md

 ### Software vs hardware cost

 There are many good open-source PRNGs available, however nearly all of these are optimized for software use rather than hardware use.
 This matters because the cost of some operations is dramatically different in software than in hardware, and unfortunately most good open-source PRNG designs rely on operations which are inefficient in hardware.
-For example, in software the cost of addition and multiplication is effectively the same on most modern processors, whereas in hardware the cost of an N-bit multiplication is approximately N times greater than the cost of an N-bit addition.
+For example, in software the cost of addition and multiplication is effectively the same on most modern processors, whereas in hardware the cost of an `N`-bit multiplication is approximately `N` times greater than the cost of an `N`-bit addition.
 That is unfortunate, because many good PRNGs rely heavily on multiplication.

 In contrast, some operations which are very expensive in software are extremely cheap in hardware.
-For example, reordering the bits of an N-bit number in some arbitrary way is a very slow operation in software, because it can only be done using lots of bitshift and masking operations.
+For example, reordering the bits of an `N`-bit number in some arbitrary way is a very slow operation in software, because it can only be done using lots of bitshift and masking operations.
 However in hardware, bits are just wires, so reordering bits just means connecting the wires in a different order, which is practically free.
 We can take advantage of these types of operations to design PRNGs that are much more efficient in hardware.

 There aren't that many publicly known hardware-optimized PRNGs.
 I'm sure that many designs exist, but the companies that develop them tend not to publish their designs.
 I am aware of only one popular publicly known PRNG that is efficient in hardware, and that is the classic [LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register).
 Although LFSRs have useful properties, they also have a number of issues that make them a poor choice for a general-purpose PRNG, which I will discuss later.